valhuber/ApiLogicServer/includes/abbreviations.md

-*[parent]: One side of a one-to-many relationship (e.g., Customers for Orders) *[Parent]: One side of a one-to-many relationship (e.g., Customers for Orders) *[child]: Many side of a one-to-many relationship (e.g., Orders for Customer) *[Child]: Many side of a one-to-many relationship (e.g., Orders for Customer) *[lookup]: User Interface to get list of parent rows, select one, and fill Foreign Key *[Lookup]: User Interface to get list of parent rows, select one, and fill Foreign Key *[Lookups]: User Interface to get list of parent rows, select one, and fill Foreign Key *[lookups]: User Interface to get list of parent rows, select one, and fill Foreign Key *[Foreign Key]: one or more fields in child rows that identify a parent row (e.g., OrderDetail.ProductId identifies a Product)
+*[parent]: One side of a one-to-many relationship (e.g., Customer for Orders) *[Parent]: One side of a one-to-many relationship (e.g., Customer for Orders) *[child]: Many side of a one-to-many relationship (e.g., Orders for Customer) *[Child]: Many side of a one-to-many relationship (e.g., Orders for Customer) *[lookup]: User Interface to get list of parent rows, select one, and fill child Foreign Key *[Lookup]: User Interface to get list of parent rows, select one, and fill child Foreign Key *[Lookups]: User Interface to get list of parent rows, select one, and fill child Foreign Key *[lookups]: User Interface to get list of parent rows, select one, and fill child Foreign Key *[Foreign Key]: one or more fields in child rows that identify a parent row (e.g., OrderDetail.ProductId identifies a Product)
 *[foreign key]: one or more fields in child rows that identify a parent row (e.g., OrderDetail.ProductId identifies a Product)
 *[Multi-Page]: Applications providing multiple pages, e.g. a Customer Page and an Order Page